nixworks/public/news/2013/03/1/README.md

 ##### Malaysia
 ### [At least 14 people die in Malaysia's Sabah province when rebels open fire on government security forces. ](/news/2013/03/1/at-least-14-people-die-in-malaysia-s-sabah-province-when-rebels-open-fire-on-government-security-forces.md)
-_Context: Malaysia, Sultanate of Sulu, Malaysian Armed Forces, Sabah_
+_Context: Malaysian Armed Forces, Sultanate of Sulu, Sabah, Malaysia_

 ##### Islamist
 ### [One of Islamist organization al-Qaeda's most feared commanders in Africa, Abdelhamid Abou Zeid, is killed by Chadian forces in Northern Mali. ](/news/2013/03/1/one-of-islamist-organization-al-qaeda-s-most-feared-commanders-in-africa-abdelhamid-abou-zeid-is-killed-by-chadian-forces-in-northern-mali.md)
-_Context: al-Qaeda, Africa, Abdelhamid Abou Zeid, Azawad, Military, Islamist_
+_Context: Africa, Abdelhamid Abou Zeid, Islamist, Military, Azawad, al-Qaeda_

 ##### Clogged arteries
 ### [A study concludes that clogged arteries around the heart are a risk factor for brain injury from stroke. ](/news/2013/03/1/a-study-concludes-that-clogged-arteries-around-the-heart-are-a-risk-factor-for-brain-injury-from-stroke.md)
-_Context: brain injury, stroke, risk factor, heart, clogged arteries_
+_Context: brain injury, stroke, clogged arteries, heart, risk factor_

 ##### Shark
 ### [An environmental study finds that 100 million sharks are killed by fishermen each year. ](/news/2013/03/1/an-environmental-study-finds-that-100-million-sharks-are-killed-by-fishermen-each-year.md)
-_Context: fishermen, shark_
+_Context: shark, fishermen_

 ##### Death of Mido Macia
 ### [Death of Mido Macia: Eight South African policemen are arrested on suspicion of murder after dragging a Mozambican man behind their police van earlier in the week. ](/news/2013/03/1/death-of-mido-macia-eight-south-african-policemen-are-arrested-on-suspicion-of-murder-after-dragging-a-mozambican-man-behind-their-police-v.md)